alainbloch/html_sanitizer/README.markdown

 HtmlSanitizer
 =============

 A simple wrapper for the sanitize gem to easily sanitize attributes in your model.
+The sanitization is done using a before_save callback.

 Example
 =======